Dr. Dominique Hétu

 Before coming to BU, Dr. Hétu completed a postdoctoral fellowship (SSHRC) at the Canadian Literature Centre of the University of Alberta (2017-2020), where she also worked as Assistant Teaching Professor at Faculty Saint-Jean (French campus).
 She has been teaching undergraduate courses since 2008 in literary and cultural studies, French language, and second-language acquisition in a minority setting.
 She has taught those topics as well as advanced research skills, comparative literature, and comparative stylistics.
 Her pedagogical approach focuses on student-centered, inclusive, and accessible teaching, learning, and assessing practices that foster good relations.
 As such, she is committed to teaching transcultural and transnational content that speaks to the necessity of considering a broad variety of gender, race, and class-based perspectives across historical periods, spaces, and forms.

-Dr. Hétu is currently finishing a monograph, in French, on the transformative and damaging manifestations of care in contemporary literature in Québec.
-She is also the lead editor for a collection of essays titled Living and Learning with Feminist Ethics, Literature, and Art, to be published with U of Alberta Press.
-She is also working on a first poetry collection on issues of fat phobia and fat shaming.
-The next stage of her research shifts from a politics of care to a politics of the ordinary to continue examining the critical and literary manifestations and configurations of vulnerability and precarity.
+Dr. Hétu is currently revising her first monograph, which explores the transformative and damaging manifestations of care in contemporary literature in Québec (to be published by Presses de l’Université de Montréal in 2026).
+She was also the lead editor for the edited collection Living and Learning with Feminist Ethics, Literature, and Art, (U of Alberta Press, Nov.
+2024).
+In addition to these projects, she published her first poetry collection, Il n’y aura pas de safety word (Hurlantes éditrices, March 2025).
+This creative work delves into fat phobia and fat-shaming issues.
+Looking ahead, Dr. Hétu’s research and creative work shift from a politics of care to a politics of the ordinary.
+This transition will enable her to continue examining the critical and literary manifestations and configurations of vulnerability and precarity, a topic with which she has been deeply engaged throughout her academic career.